vishvAsa/AgamaH_vaiShNavaH/gauDIyaH/tattvam/jIva-gosvAmI/ShaT-sandarbhaH/en/satya-nArAyaNaH/3-paramAtma.md

 India
-or visit www.jiva.orgd has sebnoƐ all gaisa gaivi.I adT To learn more about Sat Sandarbha, please go to sandarbhas.jiva.org To report errors, please send a note to contact@jiva.org Copyright © 2016 by Satyanarayana Dasa
+or visit www.jiva.orgd has sebnoƐ all gaisa gaivi.I adT To learn more about Sat Sandarbha, please go to sandarbhas.jiva.org To report errors, please send a note to contact@jiva.org
-Print Kösel GmbH & Co.
-KG, Altusried-Krugzell
-NOTICE OF RIGHTS All rights reserved.
-No part of this book may be reproduced or transmitted in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior written permission of the author.
-For in- formation on getting permission for reprints and excerpts, contact contact@jiva.org.

 A2AC AMAYAЯAИAYTA?
 AVIL

-ISBN-13: 978-81-87153-46-7
-ISBN-10:
-81-87153-46-6
-First edition, 2016
-Printed in Germany on non-aging, acid-free, FSC-certified wood-free book paper The Third Purusa as Disclosed in Bhagavata Puzina
+The Third Purusa as Disclosed in Bhagavata Puzina
 The Oner
 The Oneness of Par